ebzzry/ebzzry.github.io/en/fkd/script-lisp.md

 -----------------------------

 An important thing to note is that in the definitions, you can’t use a CL keyword as the name of the command.
-So inside exporting definitions, you can’t have something like this:
+So inside `EXPORTING-DEFINITIONS`, you can’t have something like this:

 ```lisp
 (exporting-definitions